-To explore Ta Phin village, it is recommended for travelers to spend one day strolling up and down 12 kilometers of hilly terrain from Sapa to Ta Phin where H'Mong and Red Dao minorities live.
-They will see them working in their terraced paddy fields and traveling back and forth from the market to their homes.
+To explore Ta Phin village, it is recommended that travelers spend a day leisurely walking through the hilly terrain, covering a distance of 12 kilometers from Sapa to Ta Phin.
+This village is home to the H'Mong and Red Dao minorities, and visitors will have the opportunity to observe them working in their terraced paddy fields and commuting between the market and their homes.

 Located a little over halfway to Ta Phin is an abandoned French monastery, standing as a ruin for over half a century.
 Nestled on the side of a small windy hill, the monastery sits quietly amidst a garden of green artichoke plants and grass.
 The remnants of stone pillars and moss-covered walls serve as a reminder of the building's former grandeur, making it an intriguing destination for those interested in exploring old French architecture and village history.

 Within Ta Phin, at its far end, lies a lesser-known cave awaiting adventurous travelers.
 This ancient cave remains unfamiliar to most outsiders.
 If time permits, local children will guide visitors with torchlights, offering a tour of the cave for a nominal fee of around VND 20,000 (approximately US$1.25).
 The cave boasts various stalactite formations, and the children will shine their torchlights on different figures that can spark one's imagination.
 However, unlike the magically illuminated and colorful stalactites found in caves like Ha Long Bay in northern Vietnam or Phong Nha-Ke Bang National Park in central Vietnam, Ta Phin Cave relies on electric lights that are switched on when visitors arrive.

 It's important to note that the winding passageway inside Ta Phin Cave narrows toward the end, making it challenging for larger individuals to pass through.
 Therefore, it is advisable for larger Westerners not to venture further to avoid difficulties in returning.